-Our divorce procedure guide highlights the key aspects to note that will provide you with an idea of the timetable and course of action to expect.
+Our divorce guide highlights the key aspects of the divorce process to provide you with an idea of the timetable and course of action to expect.
 Be reassured that most divorces progress without difficulties and without the need to attend Court.

 Who can start divorce proceedings?

 Anyone who has been married for over one year can start divorce proceedings, providing that one or other of the couple is either domiciled in England and Wales when the divorce proceedings have begun or has been resident in England and Wales throughout the period of one year ending with that date.
 It is irrelevant where the couple were married.

 There is presently only one ground for divorce in England and Wales and that is that the marriage has irretrievably broken down.
 To establish an irretrievable breakdown in the marriage the Petitioner (the person starting the divorce) must prove one of five “facts”.

 1. That one party has committed adultery and as a result of such adultery the other person finds it intolerable for them to continue living together.

 2. That one party has behaved in such an unreasonable manner and as a result of such unreasonable behaviour the other person finds it intolerable for them to continue living together.